yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 ### Unlock
 - Unlocking refers to meeting a condition and receiving locked tokens.
 ### Liquidity Provider
-- Liquidity Provider is anyone that invest tokens in a protocol.
+- Liquidity Provider is anyone that [deposit](#supply--deposit--stake) tokens in a protocol.
 ### Joint Liquidity Provider
 - Joint [Liquidity Provider](#liquidity-provider) is when your tokens are aggregated with another person's tokens in order to provide liquidity together.
 ### Liquidity Pool